VideoJuegosUN/ComputerGraphics/source.md

 N:

-1. CSG can be implemented by other menas (no BPS)
+CSG can be implemented by other means (no BPS)

 V: